Infineon/Firmware-loader/README.md

 **--set-kp3-gpio-pin <pin_number> <pin_mode> <state>** - Sets desired operational mode and state on GPIO pin of KitProg3-based device

 **--read-kp3-gpio-pin <pin_number>** - Displays the current state of GPIO pin of KitProg3-based device

+**--set-kp3-flow-control <port_number> <mode> [full-device-name|serial-num]** - Configures the UART flow control mode of the KitProg3 UART for a KitProg3-based device.
+If multiple supported
+KitProg3-based devices are connected, specify the full device name or serial number.
+This is applicable only for KitProg3-based devices where UART HW flow control is supported.
+These can be found in the KitProg3 User Guide.

+**--get-kp3-flow-control <port_number> [full-device-name|serial-num]** - Retrieves the UART flow control mode of the KitProg3 UART for a KitProg3-based device.
+If multiple supported
+KitProg3-based devices are connected, specify the full device name or serial number.
+This is applicable only for KitProg3-based devices where UART HW flow control is supported.
+These can be found in the KitProg3 User
+Guide.

 If you have only one device attached, the [device-name] is optional.
 Where a device name is required, use the device name from the "--device-list" command.
 To update firmware of all the connected KitProg3 devices use 'all' specifier.